 In both cases - solar or fuel-powered - generators offer you peace of mind and security in case of emergency or high energy needs.
 Off-grid solar powered homes are less subject to blackouts, but solar batteries usually cover around 70% of an average home’s energy needs during the winter.
 Therefore, you might need a little help.
 In places with less-than-perfect solar exposition, very cloudy days might lower the performance of solar panels and make it impossible for you to produce enough energy for the whole day, even in the summer.

 Would You Like to Invest in Solar Energy?

 If you have decided to install a solar system in your home, you will have a lot of researching to do.
 As you may have noticed, there are many options to choose from and sorting through the possibilities can be a nightmare.

 Greenmatch can help you in your research by giving you up to four free, non-binding quotes on solar systems.
-We only work with certified, trusted suppliers to bring you personalized information to start your solar journey.
+We only work with certified, trusted suppliers to bring you personalised information to start your solar journey.
 All you need to do is scroll to the top of the page and fill out the form on the right!